CarbonHosting/docs/custom.md

 Only one element per page is supported.

-Keep in mind that Carbon will soon have built-in analytics.
+Keep in mind that Toggled will soon have built-in analytics.

-## Carbon Designs
+## Toggled Designs

-To import designs from external websites such as Codepen, Spline Etc. in Carbon, you must use the design manager.
-(If you try to use the js libraries from these providers they will not work in Carbon to prevent xss)
+To import designs from external websites such as Codepen, Spline Etc. in Toggled, you must use the design manager.
+(If you try to use the js libraries from these providers they will not work in Toggled to prevent xss)

 Below is an example for Spline.